CRG-CNAG/good-bionfo-2018-vc/slides.md

 - review changes made over time
 - revert files/the entire project back to a previous state
-- see who last modified something that might be a problem
+- see who last modified something
 - find out where and how things went wrong
 - remove content knowing that you can easily go back
+- sandboxing

 ## Quick history